Gerardus Mercator: Leuven, 1534–1543

-In between these works, he found time to write Literarum latinarum, a small instruction manual on the italic script.
+In between these works, he found time to write Literarum latinarum, a small instruction manual on writing the italic script.
 The italic script (or chancery cursive) reached the Low Countries from Italy at the beginning of the sixteenth century and it is recorded as a form of typescript in Leuven in 1522.
 It was much favoured by humanist scholars who enjoyed its elegance and clarity as well as the rapid fluency that could be attained with practice, but it was not employed for formal purposes such as globes, maps and scientific instruments (which typically used Roman capitals or gothic script).
 Mercator first applied the italic script to the globe of Gemma Frisius and thereafter to all his works, with ever-increasing elegance.
-The title page of this work is an illustration of the decorative style he developed.
-(Note: The top line of the title page spells out a highly decorative form of the word LITERARUM.)
+The title page of his instruction manual is an illustration of the decorative style he developed.
+(Note: The top line of the title page spells out a highly decorated form of the word LITERARUM.)

 In 1542, the thirty-year-old must have been feeling confident about his future prospects when he suffered two major interruptions to his life.
 First, Leuven was besieged by the troops of the Duke of Cleves, a Lutheran sympathiser who, with French support, was set on exploiting unrest in the Low Countries to his own ends.
-This was the same Duke to whom Mercator turned ten years later.
+(This was the same duke to whom Mercator turned for assistance ten years later.)
 The siege was lifted but the financial losses to the town and its traders, including Mercator, were great.
 The second interruption was potentially deadly: the Inquisition called.